CirroBuild/FrostiDocs/docs/concept/storage-model.md

 The QuestDB storage model uses memory mapped files and cross-process atomic transaction updates as a low overhead method of inter-process communication.
-Data committed by one process can be instantaneously read by another process either randomly (via queries) or incrementally (as data queue).
+Data committed by one process can be instantaneously read by another process, either randomly (via queries) or incrementally (as a data queue).
 QuestDB provides a variety of reader implementations.

 <Screenshot